 - Local Public Health Departments

-The Committee meets on the 3rd Wednesday of each month from 9:30-11 AM at the state building in Oakland (1515 Clay St.).
-For more information about the project or meetings, contact Sonali, the DWAPP Coordinator. [link to Sonali’s email: firstname.lastname@example.org]DWAPP Deliverables – more information coming soon!
+The Water Committee met on the 3rd Wednesday of each month from 9:30-11 AM at the state building in Oakland (1515 Clay St.) From Sep 2017 to June 2018.
+For more information about the project, contact Sonali, the DWAPP Coordinator. [link to Sonali’s email: firstname.lastname@example.org]DWAPP Deliverables – more information coming soon!

 Phase 1: Information gathering (convene water experts, key informant interviews, etc.)